InformaticsMatters/fragnet/fragnet-search/README.md

 3. Generate an authentication token.
 4. Run the query passing in the authentication token.

-To perform step 3 with `curl` you will need to do something like this:
+To perform step 3 with [curl] and [jq] you will need to do something like this:

 ```
 token=$(curl -d "grant_type=password" -d "client_id=fragnet-search" -d "username=<username>" -d "password=<password>"\